 Concurrently, encoder-based Transformers, such as BERT \cite{devlin-etal-2019-bert} and RoBERTa \cite{DBLP:journals/corr/abs-1907-11692}, have been analysed with attention rollout \cite{abnar-zuidema-2020-quantifying}, which models the information flow in the model with a Directed Acyclic Graph, where nodes are token representations and edges, attention weights.
+In the computer vision literature, \citet{Chefer_2021_CVPR,Chefer_2021_ICCV} combined this method with gradient information.
 Recently, \citet{ferrando2022measuring} have presented ALTI (Aggregation of Layer-wise Tokens Attributions), which applies the attention rollout method by substituting attention weights with refined token-to-token interactions.
-In this work, we present the first application of a rollout-based method to the encoder-decoder Transformers.
-Our key contributions are: \begin{itemize} \item We propose a method that measures the contributions of each input token (source and target prefix) to the encoder-decoder Transformer predictions; \item We show how contextual information is mixed across the encoder of NMT models, with the model keeping up to 47\% of token identity; \item We evaluate the role of the residual connections in the cross-attention, and show that attention to uninformative source tokens (EOS and final punctuation mark) is used to let information flow from the target prefix; \item We analyze the role of both input contexts in low and high resource scenarios, and show the model behaviour under hallucinations; \end{itemize}
+In this work, we present the first application of a rollout-based method to sequence to sequence Transformers.
+Our key contributions are\footnote{Code available at \url{https://github.com/mt-upc/transformer-contributions-nmt}.}: \begin{itemize} \item We propose a method that measures the contributions of each input token (source and target prefix) to the encoder-decoder Transformer predictions; \item We show how contextual information is mixed across the encoder of NMT models, with the model keeping up to 47\% of token identity; \item We evaluate the role of residual connections in the cross-attention, and show that attention to uninformative source tokens (EOS and final punctuation mark) is used to let information flow from the target prefix; \item We analyze the role of both input contexts in low and high-resource scenarios, and show the model behaviour under hallucinations. \end{itemize}